New Student Orientation for First Year Students

 And contact us if you have any questions.

-Students Needing Assistance at New Student Orientation
+Students Needing Accomodations at New Student Orientation

 If you are coming to Orientation and you have any permanent or temporary disabilities or needs which may require advance arrangements for assistance, please contact the New Student & Transition Programs office at (310) 206-6685 at least 2 weeks before your session begins.
 This includes test-taking assistance for placement exams administered at Orientation.